nmamano/nmamano-personal-site/blog/greedy/greedy.md

 ## Local Greedy

-As mentioned, only two ingridients are necessary to design a greedy algorithm: a way to construct a valid solution by making a sequence of choices, and an evaluation function to rank the choices at each step.
+As mentioned, only two ingredients are necessary to design a greedy algorithm: a way to construct a valid solution by making a sequence of choices, and an evaluation function to rank the choices at each step.

 Using these same two elements, we will design a variant of the greedy strategy that we call *local greedy*.
 As in a greedy algorithm, a local greedy algorithm constructs a solution by making an irrevocable choice at each step.
 However, we *relax* the condition that we must pick the best choice at each step.
 In order to define the new criteria for picking a choice, we need one more ingredient: a notion of *interaction* between the available choices at each step.
 Two choices can interact in two ways.
 First, in terms of validity: often, making a choice means that another choice stops being compatible with a valid solution.
 Second, in terms of *utility*: making a choice might make another one less or more desirable according to the evaluation function.
 Since not all pairs of choices necessarily interact, this relationship defines an *interaction graph*: a graph with the set of valid choices as nodes and where edges represent interaction.